Cesar Chavez: End of the Grape Strike: 1969–1970

 In March 1969, the doctor Janet Travell visited Chavez and determined that fused vertebrae were the source of his back pain.
 She prescribed various exercises and other treatments which he found eased his pain.
 Between September and December, Chavez traveled the country in a Winnebago speaking at dozens of fundraisers and rallies for the grape boycott.
-At a speech in Washington D.C., he came out publicly against U.S. involvement in the Vietnam War, a topic he had previously avoided speaking on, because his son Fernando had been arrested as a conscientious objector.
+At a speech in Washington, DC, he came out publicly against US involvement in the Vietnam War, a topic he had previously avoided speaking on, because his son Fernando had been arrested as a conscientious objector.

 In the late 1970s, Chavez also sought to advance his control over the California Rural Legal Assistance (CRLA), a group which advocated for farmworkers.
 Chavez demanded that the CRLA make its staff available for union work and that it would allow the union's attorneys to decide which cases the CRLA would pursue.
 Under the leadership of Cruz Reynoso, a former Chavez ally, the CRLA refused.
 Pawel believed that these attempts reflected Chavez's desire to be seen as the only voice for farmworkers.

 Chavez negotiated with Lionel Steinberg, a grape grower in the Coachella area.
 They signed contracts allowing Steinberg's products to be sold with a union logo on them, indicating that they would be exempt from the boycott.
 Other Coachella growers regarded Steinberg as a traitor for negotiating with Chavez but ultimately followed suit, resulting in contracts being signed with the union.
 In July 1969, the Delano growers agreed to negotiate.
 Chavez insisted that their negotiations also cover issues at the Delano High School, where several pupils, including his own daughter Eloise, had been suspended or otherwise disciplined for protesting in support of the boycott.
 On July 29, 1970, the Delano growers signed contracts with the union at the Forty Acres Hall, in front of press.
 These contracts agreed to wage rises for pickers, the introduction of a health plan, and new safety measures regarding the use of pesticides on the crop.